Factorization homology of enriched $\infty$-categories: Introduction

 But the homotopy $\TT$-fixedpoints of $\THH$ proved to be still insufficient to integrally approximate algebraic K-theory.
 In their celebrated paper \cite{BHM}, B\"okstedt--Hsiang--Madsen introduced a further refinement

-of $\THH$, which they called \bit{topological cyclic homology}: the $\TT$-action on $\THH(A)$ admits an enhancement to a \bit{cyclotomic structure}, and $\TC(A)$ is by definition its homotopy invariants.
+of $\THH$, which they called \bit{topological cyclic homology}: the $\TT$-action on $\THH(A)$ admits an enhancement to a \bit{cyclotomic structure}, and $\TC(A)$ is defined as its homotopy invariants.
 Soon after, Dundas--Goodwillie--McCarthy proved that the resulting factorization

 of the Dennis trace, called the \bit{cyclotomic trace}, is indeed integrally ``locally constant'' \cite{GooRelAKT,McCRelAKT,DundasRelAKT,DM-KTHH,DGM-book}.
 Following these breakthroughs, the cyclotomic trace became a central tool: the vast majority of known computations of algebraic K-theory result from this infinitesimal behavior \tracerefs.